 How to Make Fruit Salad: A few little hacks gets you to the best fruit salad ever!
 (Totally customizable!)Tweet This

-I steer away from very crunchy fruits, like apples, very tart fruits (like citrus) and super mushy fruits like bananas, but that’s matter of personal preference.
+I steer away from very crunchy fruits, like apples, very tart fruits (like citrus), and super mushy fruits, like bananas, but that’s a matter of personal preference.
 You should add what you like.

 Fruit Salad Dressing

-This fruit salad is elevated by a small amount of a super easy dressing.
+This fruit salad is elevated by a small amount of a super-easy dressing.
 It’s totally optional, but it makes this a company-worthy dessert (or brunch dish, or side dish, or whatever).
 The dressing is a simple blend of honey or agave, orange juice, lemon or lime juice, chopped mint leaves, and just the tiniest touch of vanilla extract.
-The vanilla and the mint are what will cause people to say, “oh, what is this?
+The vanilla and the mint are the secret ingredients that will cause people to say, “oh, what is this?
 Why is this so good?”
 Let them in on the secret!

 How to Keep Fruit Salad from Turning Brown

 The biggest issue with fruit salad is keeping it fresh and preventing it from browning.
-The citrus juice helps with this, and you can add a bit more if you know you are making the fruit salad ahead of time.
+The citrus juice in the simple dressing helps with this, and you can add a bit more if you know you are making the fruit salad ahead of time.

 And again, if you choose fruit with less of a tendency to brown, like melons and berries, that’s also smart.
 Apples, pears, and some stone fruit like peaches, apricots, and nectarines also have a tendency to brown.
 If you can cut up those fruits with browning tendencies and add them just before serving, that will keep everything looking and tasting its freshest.
 Berries might also be added just before serving to prevent them from becoming mushy, especially softer, more fragile berries, like raspberries.